Another year is quickly coming to an end! Before you know it, we’ll be saying “Happy New Year” and plans for 2022 will be underway.

 - Enlist Your Board: Your board of directors can be your biggest asset this time of year.
 Have board members write personal thank you notes, make phone calls or accompany you to meetings with donors.

 - Segment Your Contact List: Your strategy should be different for different donors or partners.
-Organize your contacts into specific lists and plan your approach for each group such as: major donors, once a year donors, volunteers, alumni (past clients if appropriate), board, etc.
+Organize your contacts into specific lists and plan your approach for each group such as: major donors, once-a-year donors, volunteers, alumni (past clients if appropriate), board, etc.

 - Go Visual: Create consistent images and visuals for all aspects of your campaign.
 Try highlighting major accomplishments or data using infographics (check out our blog series on infographics here).
 Feature client success stories and quotes with photos (if appropriate).
 Create images and banners to display on all social media platforms.
 You can even set up a microsite just for your holiday campaign that clearly showcases your goals and progress over the next few weeks.